pingflood/hota/README.md

         F7                     quickload
         ESC                    leave game, or skip animation

+DINGUX:
+        Y                      shoot, keep down in order to run A                      use your whip
+        B                      jump
+        R                      quicksave (1 slot)
+        L                      quickload
+        SELECT                 leave game, or skip animation

 BUGS

         The final version will be announced when no more bug reports have